nugins99/cdtags/README.md

 # cdtags & fuzzy-search

+## cdtags
 A modern, fast, and flexible replacement for `cd` with configurable aliases and fuzzy search capabilities.
 Written in C++ and Bash.

+## fuzzy-search
+An attempt at reimplementing some of [fzf](https://github.com/junegunn/fzf) in C++.
+This was done out of curiousity and intended to be useful in environments where using fzf is not feasible due to technical and/or policy reasons.

 ## Features
 - **Tag-based directory navigation**: Assign short tags to long or hard-to-remember paths.